MissStrong/ICD2O/Notes/Unit 2/Note 2 - Key Presses.md

 ## Key Presses

-So far we've seen the built-in variable `keyIsPressed` used to detect whether a key is currently being pressed down.
+So far we've seen the built-in variable `keyIsPressed` used to detect whether there is currently any key being pressed down.

 Here's an example from before.
-It keeps drawing circles when we are pressing down on a key and stops drawing them when we let go of the key.
+It keeps drawing circles when we are pressing down on a key and it stops drawing them when we let go of all the keys.

 ```js
 function setup() {